Unification (computer science): Application: type inference

-Due to its declarative nature, the order in a sequence of unifications is (usually) unimportant.

-Note that in the terminology of first-order logic, an atom is a basic proposition and is unified similarly to a Prolog term.

 Application: Feature Structure Unification

 Unification has been used in different research areas of computational linguistics.

 Order-sorted unification

 Order-sorted logic allows one to assign a sort, or type, to each term, and to declare a sort s1 a subsort of another sort s2, commonly written as s1 ⊆ s2.
 For example, when reаsoning about biological creatures, it is useful to declare a sort dog to be a subsort of a sort animal.
 Wherever a term of some sort s is required, a term of any subsort of s may be supplied instead.